jwbuurlage/Bulk/docs/pages/variables.md

 This way of communicating is particularly useful when dealing with simple data objects.
-If instead we deal with distributed array-like objects, we recommend using *co-arrays*, which are introduced in the next section.
+If instead we deal with distributed array-like objects, we recommend using *coarrays*, which are introduced in the next section.